Examples and definitions

 Violence

-Violence is an action or threat, whatever its purpose might be, which could violate another person’s integrity or which frightens, hurts or injures that person.
+Violence is an action or threat that – regardless of intent – violates another person’s integrity or which frightens, hurts or injures that person.
 Violence can have the same effect on other people who witness or overhear the action.
 Violence may be a deliberate action or something done in anger.
-The action also constitutes a breach of accepted laws and standards.
+The act also constitutes a breach of accepted laws and standards.

 • Physical violence includes attacks on the person, such as assault, attempted strangulation, stabbing, restraint, throwing things, pinching, biting, scratching or spitting.

-• Psychological violence includes threats of violence or other offensive behaviour, such as threats to life, threats of vandalism in the workplace, threats to a colleague’s family or friends or to their property, and systematic disparagement.
+• Psychological violence is a threat of violence and other unacceptable behaviour, such as threats to life, threats of vandalism in the workplace, threats to employees' family or friends or threats to the employees' property, systematic humiliation.

-Threats may be expressed without words, e.g. with clenched fists or a finger drawn across the throat, or in the form of drawings.
-Psychological violence and threats of violence can be communicated via texts, email or websites.
+Threats can also be expressed without words, e.g. with clenched fists, movement of a finger over the neck or in the form of drawings.
+Psychological violence and threats of violence can also be exercised via text messages, email and social media.

 Discrimination